Skip to main content

 How quickly can you get a CDL?

-With training, it could take four to six weeks to get your Commercial Driver’s License.
+With comprehensive training, it could take four to six weeks to get your Commercial Driver’s License.
 Without training, it could take as little as two-to-three weeks, including the 14-day wait period between receiving your CPL and taking your road skills test.

 Conclusion